About Zach Tarpagos

-As a soloist, Tarpagos has appeared in important venues around the world including the Tchaikonsky Hall in Moscow, the Boston Symphony Hall and Tokyo Opera City Concert Hall, the Queen Elizabeth Hall, Cadogan Hall and Duke’s Hall in London, with the Togliatti Philharmonic Orchestra under the baton of Aleksey Vorontsov at the Togliatti Philharmonic Hall in Russia, and in Greece at the Megaron Concert Hall and Stegi the Onassis Cultural Foundation and the SNFCC Opera Hall
+As a soloist, Tarpagos has appeared in important venues around the world including the Tchaikonsky Hall in Moscow, the Boston Symphony Hall, the Tokyo Opera City Concert Hall, the Queen Elizabeth Hall, the Cadogan Hall and Duke’s Hall in London, the Athens and Thessaloniki Megaron Concert Hall, the Stegi Onassis Cultural Foundation and the SNFCC Opera Hall

 He is permanent member of the National Opera House in Greece and a permanent collaborator with the fast rising period instrument orchestra Armonia Atenea, with which he has repeatedly appeared as a soloist under the baton of George Petrou.
 Tarpagos has also collaborated with renowned conductors such as Vladimir Ashkenazy and Theodore Kourentzis.